 10 Must-Dos in Sonoma Wine Country

-Located just 45 minutes north of the Golden Gate Bridge, Sonoma County provides a wide variety of entertaining getaways.
-Here are 10 insider tips for enjoying a quick escape to Sonoma Wine Country.
+Located just 45 minutes north of San Francisco’s Golden Gate Bridge, Sonoma County is an ideal getaway with a lots to do.
+Here are 10 insider tips for enjoying your escape to Sonoma Wine Country.

 A bottle of Chardonnay sparkles in the sunshine at Jordan Vineyard & Winery, Healdsburg